Okpainmo/aws-ec2-survival-kit-for-nodejs-and-python-projects/tutorials/ec2_nginx-management.md

 A detailed sheet with different life-saving steps for working with Nginx on AWS virtual machines(VMs).

-> Nginx is a proxy - a reverse proxy, that sits in front of your server.
-It intercepts every http request to you
+> Nginx is a proxy - a reverse proxy.
+It sits in front of your server, intercepts every http request to your
 > server, and helps as lot to improve security.
 It also provides massive support for reverse-proxying, caching, load-balancing,
-> and more I guess.
+> and a lot more I guess.
 [Read more](https://nginx.org).

-## **Nano and Vim tips**

-- CTRL + o then ENTER then CTRL + x - save a file in nano.
-- :qa - exits a file in vim
-- :qa! - force-exits a file in vim
-- :wq - saves a file in vim

 ## Installing Nginx.

-Here’s how to perform a **clean installation of Nginx** on Ubuntu - my prefered OS fro VMs:
+Here’s how to perform a **clean installation of Nginx** on Ubuntu - my preferred OS for VMs:

 ### 1: Update Your Package List